 The notification area is located on the right portion of the Taskbar next to the time.
 The image shows two examples of the Windows Notification Area.
 The top image shows the layout of all versions prior to Windows Vista, and the bottom image shows the layout from Windows Vista and later.
 New versions of Windows have a new look that hides all icons until you click the up arrow.
 All icons are also still in the Settings in the Taskbar Properties.

-- Sound (Speakers) - Icon that looks like a speaker from a side view.
-Allows quick access to increase or decrease sound volume, as well as mute or unmute sound.
+- Sound (Speakers) - This icon looks like a speaker from a side view; it allows quick access to your computer's volume settings.

-- Network connection - Computer monitor icon if connected via network cable or cellphone service icon (5 vertical bars, rising in height from left to right) if connected via wireless connection.
+- Network connection - If your computer is connected to the internet via a network cable or through WiFi, you should see a monitor icon or a cellphone service icon (5 vertical bars, rising in height from left to right).

-- Windows update notification - Icon differs in each version of Windows.
-Notifies users there are Windows updates available for download and installation..
+- Windows update notification - These icons vary in each version of Windows and are used to notify a user that there are Windows updates available for download and installation.